 Do you all take photos during the trip?

 Yes.
 Photos are taken by a separate company called Digital Ocoee.
 Photos for all trips will be available at the outpost immediately after your trip.
-You can purchase individual 4×6 or 8×10 prints or all of the pics of your raft on CD.
-The copyright is released on CD purchases only.
+You will receive a link to download your trip photos via Dropbox.

 HOW CAN WE HELP YOU?